finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionConfigurationApi.md

 # **SetSideDefinition**
 > SideDefinition SetSideDefinition (string side, SideDefinitionRequest sideDefinitionRequest, string scope = null)

-[EXPERIMENTAL] SetSideDefinition: Set a side definition
+SetSideDefinition: Set a side definition

 Set a new side definition for use in a transaction type.
 For more information, see https://support.lusid.com/knowledgebase/article/KA-01875.